MShajieShah/Assesment-For-Fresh-Grads/oop_problem/q1/Readme.md

 System plus new client xyz has a project going on in which they collect data from different data providers and store them in their database.They wanted to build a search engine in which users can search from one place instead of going to each data provider.
-Each of the providers provide the api and their end points to access data.Sohail your team lead has given you a task for this week to create a class wrapper for those apis.
+Each of the providers provide the api and their end points to access data.So at the end of the day you have to get the updated data each day and store it in your database .
+Sohail your team lead has given you a task for this week to create a class wrapper for those apis.
 Class wrapper would be like a class in which their methods would be the apis end point and calling them will get us the response that we get when we hit an endpoint of the api.
 Instead of hitting the api we have provided you a class called Internet which will act as a dependency injection so in code you don't  actual have to call a endpoint
 ## Internet.get_response(url)